Saudi Arabia–Ukraine relations

 Saudi Arabia–Ukraine relations are foreign relations between Saudi Arabia and Ukraine.
 Saudi Arabia recognized Ukraine’s independence in 1992.
 Diplomatic relations between both countries were established in April 1993.
 Saudi Arabia has an embassy in Kyiv.
 Ukraine has an embassy in Riyadh and an honorary consulate in Jeddah.

+Political relations

 In United Nations General Assembly Resolution 68/262 Saudi Arabia voted in favor of "territorial integrity of Ukraine" and strongly supports Ukraine.

+On February 27, 2024, Ukrainian President Volodymyr Zelenskyy praised the efforts of Saudi Arabia in seeking a solution to end the Russian invasion.
+Previously the kingdom acted as a mediator in prisoner swaps between Ukraine and Russia.

+In March 2025, Ukrainian President Volodymyr Zelensky visited Saudi Arabia amid efforts for peace talks in the Russia-Ukraine war.
+The US expressed hope for progress on a ceasefire framework, although Zelensky did not attend the related discussions with US officials.

 High level visits

 The most important visits between the two countries: